-- 1. To ward off colds, bring the water to a boil.
-Add the ginger root, lemon, fenugreek, and aniseed, cover, and boil for 10 minutes.
+- Bring the water to a boil.
+Add the ginger, lemon, fenugreek, and anise seeds, cover, and boil for 10 minutes.

-- 2. Strain the tea into a mug and stir in honey to taste.
-Inhale the aroma and sip it while hot.
+- Strain the tea into a mug and stir in honey to taste, if desired.
+Inhale the aroma and sip the tea while it's hot.

-While I can’t say if this wards off colds, I am sure it will be comforting on a cold night or to soothe a scratchy throat.
+While I can’t say if this therapeutic drink wards off colds, I’m sure it will be comforting on a cold night or to soothe a scratchy throat.
 At the first sign of a cold, I make a similar hot drink and sip it all day long, and my colds are usually over in a day or two.
 The lemon and ginger are familiar flavors, but the fenugreek and aniseed add a nice, spicy note to the drink.
 I add just enough honey to sweeten, but not too much.
-I’ve also made this with fresh ginger root (about one inch) and like it better than the dried ginger.